-In the first seven weeks of the season and in weeks nine to 15, players were guaranteed to come across each other once in the quarter-finals.
-Weeks eight and 16, meanwhile, were drawn based on league standings at that point.
+In the first seven weeks of the season and in weeks nine to 15, players will be guaranteed to come across each other once in the quarter-finals.
+Weeks eight and 16, meanwhile, will be drawn based on league standings at that point.

-Throughout the campaign, players picked up two points for making the semi-finals, three points for making the final and five points for every final win.
+Throughout the campaign, players will pick up two points for making the semi-finals, three points for making the final and five points for every final win.

-After the regular season concluded, the top four players in the table played in two knockout semi-finals.
+After the regular season has concluded, the top four players in the table will partake in two knockout semi-finals.

 Van Gerwen leads the way when it comes to the highest three-dart average in the Premier League, having posted 123.40 when up against Smith in week four back in 2016.

 Here are the top 10 highest averages in Premier League Darts history: